Ramanpreet6262/Github-Searcher/README.md

 # Github-Finder

-It will search github.com for specific users and display them.
+It will search github.com for specific users and display them on website.